SM Life Design Group: 1998–2018: Establishment and acquisition by FNC Entertainment

-In December of 1998, KD Media was established when the lottery business was spun-off from the publishing house of the with then Korea Daily News, as it was formerly a company specialized in the printing and supplying markets.
-Before the spin-off, it had been spending and owing more money than is being earned for a long time, but through restructuring, it posted a net profit of 1.3 billion won in 1999, a year after its establishment, and had steadily increased its surplus.
+Originally known as KD Media, it was established in December 1998 as a spin-off of the lottery business of the publishing division of Seoul Shinmun, as it was formerly a company specialized in the printing and supplying markets.
 In April 2000, the company launched its video business division and has grown into one of the top three major DVD publishing companies in South Korea in three years.
 It had also established a one-stop system such as planning, purchasing copyrights, production, and distribution in relation to DVD business.
 The division had its first sales in August, earning 690 million won through distribution of its first film.

-KD Media held a general meeting of shareholders at the KD Media headquarters in Paju-si, Gyeonggi-do on July 8, 2016 along with the proposal to change the company name to FNC Add Culture.
-It was also announced that the largest shareholder of the company was changed from NZKD One Investment Group to FNC Entertainment and seven other members through third-party allocation with capital increase and stock transfer contract.
+On July 8, 2016 FNC acquired KD Media from NZKD One Investment Group and changed the company name to FNC Add Culture.
+In May 2017, the company acquired drama production company Film Boutique to strengthen its competitiveness in drama production.
+On January 15 2018 FNC Add Culture announced that it had acquired variety show production company Genie Pictures known to be behind many popular shows like Weekly Idol and Mr. House Husband.
+SM would later transfer the production company back to FNC as FNC Productions in May.